hathibelagal-dev/instantpolyglot/docs/eng/Oromo.md

 #### Relative Pronouns

-The main relative pronoun in Oromo is **kan**, which can be translated as "who," "which," or "that."
+The main relative pronoun in Oromo is **kan**, which can be translated as “who,” “which,” or “that.”
 It agrees in gender and number with its antecedent:

 - Masculine singular: **kan**
 - Feminine singular: **tan**